PRICING·April 9, 2026·8 min read·Updated Apr 29, 2026

 Customer anxiety

-Customers on usage-based plans develop a psychological reluctance to use your product freely.
-Every API call, every report, every email carries a micro-cost.
-This usage anxiety directly reduces the value they extract from the product — and is one of the leading reasons usage-based customers churn at higher rates than flat-rate customers at the SMB level.
+Customers on usage-based plans become reluctant to use your product freely.
+Every API call, every report, every email carries a small cost.
+This anxiety reduces how much value they get from the product.
+It is one of the main reasons usage-based customers cancel at higher rates than flat-rate customers among small businesses.

 🔧